goulaobangzi/MSI-b360m-bazooka-opencore/README.md

 Additional information
 - Add Native DisplayBrightness to use F1 & F2 to controll brightness on MHL supported Monitor
 - Use SoundSource to Adjust volume on DP port

+bios setting：
+-Load Optimized Defaults (optional)
+-If your CPU supports VT-d, disable it
+-If your system has CFG-Lock, disable it
+-Secure Boot Mode, disable it
+-If your system has IO Serial Port, disable it
+-Set XHCI Handoff to Enabled
+-Save & exit